Nexis-Network/homepage/content/docs/import/import-from-postgres.md

 </CodeBlock>

-The Exzo Network role performing the restore operation becomes the owner of all database objects.
+The Nexis Network role performing the restore operation becomes the owner of all database objects.

 ## Advanced pg_dump and pg_restore options